Ready in just twenty minutes, this cheesy stovetop Mac and Cheese is made with bite-sized pieces of cauliflower for added fiber and nutrients.

 In addition, I’ve found that full-fat dairy is more flavorful and satiating than low fat or fat-free dairy.
 As a general rule of thumb, I would rather use high quality, full-fat cheese than any lower-fat alternative.

 To boost the nutrition of the Mac and cheese, I roughly chop cauliflower into bite-sized pieces then add it to the boiling water about 2 minutes before the pasta is done cooking.

 Next, you simply strain the pasta and cauliflower then stir it into the irresistible cheese sauce.
 To make the cheese sauce, you simply melt butter in a pan before whisking in flour.
 Once dissolved, you whisk in milk and simmer until it thickens into a white sauce.

 Remove from the heat then stir in the Tillamook shredded cheese.
 While I love using sharp cheddar, you can also use medium cheddar or even Colby jack.

-Creamy, cheese, hearty and satisfying, this is comfort food you can feel good about feeding your entire family.
+Creamy, cheesy, hearty and satisfying, this is comfort food you can feel good about feeding your entire family.
 And the best part?
-It’s all ready in just 20 minutes.
+It’s ready in just 20 minutes.

 Your fork is waiting.

 - 8 ounces uncooked macaroni noodles (or pasta of choice)

 - 1 1/2 cups cauliflower (cut in bite-sized pieces)

 - 1 tablespoon butter